 Good morning!
 Today I have a tutorial for these sweet little candy treat boxes!
 I love how these turned out!
 They are endlessly customizable and the perfect size for small candies and goodies.
 Each box is made with two different decorative papers and you can mix and match and pretty much make a treat box for any occasion!
 I created the treat boxes above to have a “farmhouse” feel using wood-grain paper matched with pretty florals.
-These will be so pretty for Mother’s Day coming up.

 Below you can see two more boxes I made using the same pattern, this time with festive birthday papers from the DCWV paperstack called “Confetti”.
 I created these using the SVG cut file and my Cricut cutting machine.
 The cutting machine makes it easy to create the peekaboo window and the scalloped edges on the box’s lid.

 These next two boxes use the same template and paper from the DCWV paper stack “Joie de Vivre”.
 The lemon box was created slightly differently – instead of a scalloped edge on the lid, it has straight edges, making it easier to put together if you are using the PDF pattern.
 I used an X-Acto knife to cut out the peekaboo window.